-Sprint expands usage alert program to include voice and text messagingAlex Wagner - Senior News Editor
+Sprint expands usage alert program to include voice and text messagingAlex Wagner - Editorial Director of News and Content

 Late in 2011, the CTIA announced that it was teaming up with the FCC to help fight unexpected wireless overage charges, commonly referred to as "bill shock."
 The plan was to have all participating carriers deliver alerts to consumers when they're about to exceed their monthly allotment of voice minutes, text messages, data and international roaming.
 Operators were expected to offer alerts for two of the four services by October 2012, with alerts for all four services due before April 2013.

 Today Sprint announced that it has expanded its usage alert system to include both voice minutes and messaging in addition to the data and international roaming alerts that it already offers.
 Alerts are set up to be sent as text messages by default, but can also be sent as an email.
 Here's the breakdown of when consumers will receive alerts from Sprint:

 - Voice: Primary account holder will receive an alert once he or she consumes 85 percent and 100 percent of the account's allotment of minutes.

 - Messaging: Primary account holder will be sent an alert after reaching 85 percent and 100 percent of the plan limit.